 UPDATE, February 2018.
 Microsoft has now pulled the plug on the Anniversary Update branch being involved in the Insider programme, making most of this article redundant.
-I'm trying to find an official update or workaround.
-Watch this space!
+Instead see our alternative tutorial.

 Launched originally in USA-only form as the 'IDOL 4S with Windows 10' on one carrier, the IDOL 4 Pro is the proper 'world' version, with the right LTE bands and available SIM-free in many countries.
 It's high specification in many ways, not least the Snapdragon 820 chipset and 4GB of RAM (though as ever with W10M, only 3.5GB is actually used), plus the utterly wonderful JBL-branded front stereo speakers, but a downgrade in terms of imaging.

 Most of all though, the significance of the Alcatel IDOL 4 Pro in late 2017 is that it's a Windows 10 Mobile phone that you can still buy.
 Here it is in the UK Store, utterly buried!

 Given that Microsoft stopped making Lumias well over a year ago, it's becoming harder and harder to buy or replace most Windows 10 Mobile phones.
 Not so the IDOL 4 Pro, which is why it's a good bet for snapping one up if you'd like to stay in the Windows 10 ecosystem for your phone use.
 See here for my most recent review part, written back in August, almost three months ago.